ggabriel96/opzioni/docs/src/user-guide/the-basics.md

 The result is a map of arguments of what was parsed from the CLI.
 Note that `map` is *not* `constexpr`, since its value depends on runtime information.

-Automatic error handling is provided when calling the call operator of `Program`.
+opzioni also provide automatic error handling when calling the call operator of `Program`.
 This means that, if the user gives `curl` some invalid arguments, the default behavior is to terminate the program and show an error message alongside the usage of the program.
 This is explained later, but this behavior can be changed either while keeping the automatic error handling or not.

-## Get the results
+## Getting the results

 There are a few ways of getting the results out of the map: